-Fishable biomass (304 kt) only decreased little since 2020 (8%) and mainly caused by a decrease of the fishable biomass in Disko Bay & Vaigat, whereas fishable biomass remained almost unchanged in offshore regions.
-In offshore regions fishable biomass is above its serial mean and its past 5-year mean but below in Disko Bay & Vaigat.
-Total, fishable biomass is above both its serial mean (273 kt), and well above both its past 5-year mean and 10-year mean.
-In 2022 fishable biomass, constitute 91% of the total surveyed biomass.
+Fishable biomass of survey (236 kt) has decreased since 2020 and in 2023 mainly caused by a decrease of the fishable biomass in offshore regions, whereas fishable biomass increased in Disko Bay & Vaigat.
+In offshore regions fishable biomass is below its past its past 5-yr. and 10-yr. means but above in Disko Bay & Vaigat.
+Total, fishable biomass is below its serial mean (276 kt), as well as both its past 5-year mean and 10-year mean.
+In 2023 fishable biomass, constitute 86% of the total surveyed biomass.